-Proxy-reliant companies have long been familiar with the benefits of residential proxies.
+Proxy-reliant companies have long been familiar with the benefits of residential proxy servers.
 However, very little is known about the risks of using unethical or even illegal proxies.
 Lack of knowledge on this matter is dangerous both for proxy network participants and companies using residential proxies.

 Not all residential proxy acquisition practices are unsafe.
 In fact, at Oxylabs we have developed a categorization system that helps companies to identify quickly if their residential proxies pass the ethical bar.
 The tier system rates residential proxy sourcing methods based on their effect on the end-user (residential proxy network participant).
 But, we must not forget that companies using these proxies can be negatively affected too.